joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-log-processor/README.md

 # Microservice Log Processor

-This tool is built to receive logs (already parsed or not), parse the data required for debugging in a standard format, and publish it in an MQ in a RabbitMQ server, as to be later collected.
+This tool is built to receive logs (already parsed or not), parse the data required for debugging in a standard format, and publish it in an MQ in a RabbitMQ server, as to be later collected, or in a file.

 The prerequisites for this tool are to have Docker and Python (optional) installed.
 Docker is required to run the RabbitMQ server and the Logstash Pipeline.